dmorse/pscf/README.md

 A web user manual is available at https://pscf.readthedocs.io

-Instructions for compiling the program from source, as well as various ways to install precompiled executables, are given in the user manual.
+Instructions for compiling the program from source, as well how to install a precompiled executable on some systems, are given in the user maual.

 The source files for the user manual are text files that are stored in the doc/user-man directory.
 The relevant files have file extension .rst.

-We also recommend that users refer to the 2016 reference article from the journal Macromolecules, cited below.
+We recommend that users also refer to the 2016 reference article from the journal Macromolecules, cited below.
 This article provides a brief introduction to SCFT, discusses some of the algorithms and file formats used in the PSCF program, and discusses some issues and questions faced by first time users.

 # Developer Documentation